Two-Point Superstring Tree Amplitudes Using the Pure Spinor Formalism

-\centerline{\bf Abstract} We show that the 2 point tree amplitudes in the pure spinor formalism are finite and equal to the corresponding expression in the field theories.
+\centerline{ \it $^b$ Chennai Mathematical Institute, H1 SIPCOT IT Park,} \centerline{\it Kelambakkam, Tamil Nadu, India 603103} \centerline{ E-mail: sitender@cmi.ac.in} \centerline{\bf Abstract} We provide a prescription for computing two-point tree amplitudes in the pure spinor formalism that are finite and agree with the corresponding expression in the field theories.
 In \cite{Erbin:2019uiz,Seki:2019ycz}, {same} results were presented for bosonic strings and it was mentioned they can be generalized to superstrings.
-The pure spinor formalism is a successfull super-Poincare covariant approach to quantizing superstrings \cite{Berkovits}.
+The pure spinor formalism is a successful super-Poincare covariant approach to quantization of superstrings \cite{Berkovits}.
 Because the pure spinor formalism is equivalent to other superstring formalisms, we explicitly verify the above claim. {We introduce a {\it mostly BRST exact operator} in order to achieve this.}

 \eject

 \baselineskip 18pt